-This section covers different eating disorders and symptoms.
-As well as treatment options.
-You might find it useful if you have an eating disorder.
-Or you care for someone who does.
+This section covers what eating disorders are, the symptoms are and how you can get treatment.
+You might find it useful if you have an eating disorder yourself, or if you care for someone who does.

 - There are different types of eating disorders.